Welcome

 A Note on Pace

-You can expect one substantial essay each month.
 I will not crowd your inbox.
 This is a slow project, built on trust and careful thought.

 If this space resonates, you are welcome to reply with a brief hello or share the work with someone who might appreciate it.